firesharkstudios/butterfly-server/docs/README.md

 ### Overview

-[ISubscriptionApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.ISubscriptionApi.html) allows defining a Subscription API that can push real-time data to clients like this...
+An [ISubscriptionApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.ISubscriptionApi.html) instance allows defining a Subscription API that can push real-time data to clients like this...

 ```cs
 subscriptionApi.OnSubscribe("todos", (vars, channel) => {